Skip to main content

 Where to File

-If you are requesting premium processing for Form I-129 or Form I-140, please visit our Form I-129 or Form I-140 pages to find the correct filing address.
-Do not send requests for premium processing for I-129 or I-140 to a USCIS lockbox.
+If you are requesting premium processing for Form I-129 visit our Form I-129 page to find the correct filing address.

-If you are requesting premium processing for Form I-765 under one of the categories listed below, you may either submit your Form I-907 online or mail a paper form to the Chicago lockbox.
+If you are requesting premium processing for a Form I-539 seeking change of status to one of the following classifications, submit your Form I-907 online or mail a paper form.

-Only I-765 student filings are being accepted at the Chicago lockbox at this time.
-Go to our Filing Form I-907 For Form I-765 page to see where you should file your application.
+Visit our Direct Filing Addresses for Filing Form I-907, Request for Premium Processing, For Form I-765 or Form I-539, page to see where you should file your application.

 Filing Fee